lambrospetrou/gmail-keep-importer/README.md

 ## How to use

+Full instruction is here: https://developer.chrome.com/apps/tut_oauth

+*Long-story short:*
-1. First install the plugin from Chrome extension store: https://chrome.google.com/webstore/detail/lp-gmail-keep-importer/ingomolknmgnfbafknpkmklapabaednn
+1. First clone/download this plugin from this repo
-2. Now visit the Google Keep website and log in, https://keep.google.com/#home
+2. Now visit the https://chrome.google.com/webstore/developer/dashboard website
-3. Click the **LP G2K** icon on your Chrome extension bar to open the small popup of this extension
-4. Type the label you want to import from Gmail.
+3. Package the extension directory into a .zip file and upload it to the Chrome Developer Dashboard without publishing it (save as draft)
+4. Enter your extension **public key** in manifest.json ("key" field)
+5. Now visit the https://developer.chrome.com/apps/tut\_oauth\#oauth_client and read about get **API key** and **OAuth 2.0 Client ID**
+6. Enter Client ID in manifest.json and enter API key in 'chrome-logic-gmail.js' twice
+7. On chrome://extensions page load this extension (before this turn on "Developer Mode")
-5. Click **Import GMail Label** and then if some email messages are ready to be imported click **Start importing**.
+6. Click **Import GMail Label** and then if some email messages are ready to be imported click **Start importing**.
 6. Done ;)

 ## Todos - Future work